campenr/FileExplorer/README.rst

 Documentation
 -------------

-This software is built for python 3, and is not backwards compatible with python 2.
+This module is built for python 3, and is not backwards compatible with python 2.

-This module includes a number of functions that provide basic file explorer functionality in an easy to view format within a command line environment, e.g. Windows shell.
-Using the two main functions browse_dir() and select_files() in combination allows the user to browse the directory tree and set a working directory, and return a list of files within that directory, optionally filtered by file type.
-This list of files can then be utilised by other programs.
+This module includes a number of functions that provide basic directory browser functionality, in an easy to view format, within a command line environment, e.g. cmd.exe.
+Using the main function browse_dir() allows the user to browse the directory tree and set the current working directory.
+Another function, select_files() can be used to return a list of files within that directory, optionally filtered by file type.

 The display of the directory is formatted as follows, where the ellipsis, '...', represents the parent directory: ::